-Science Fact: Junk food has an evil reputation.
-No one (except perhaps its retailers) would claim that junk food is actually “healthy” to eat.
+Junk food has an evil reputation.
+No one (except perhaps its retailers) would claim that junk food is actually “healthy food.”
 Many folks would go farther, and castigate it as a devilish substance that will impurify all of our precious bodily fluids.

 Junk food is overwhelmingly popular.
 Apparently a jolt of fats and carbohydrates addresses an inner hunger.
-We may surmise that humans evolved their craving for junk food eons ago, when they were living hand-to-mouth and had to grab every source of calories that came to hand.
+We may surmise that humans evolved their craving for junk food eons ago, when they were living hand-to-mouth.
+They had to grab every source of calories that came to hand.

-Nevertheless, there is strong medical belief that a diet high in saturated fats, which characterizes a lot of junk food, is harmful to your health.
+Nevertheless, medical professionals believe that a diet high in saturated fats, which characterizes a lot of junk food, harms your health.

 With that introduction, let’s look at a fascinating new piece of research on junk food.
-A new article has been published whose lead author is Eugenia Morselli, who has joint appointments at University of Texas Southwestern Medical Center in Dallas and Pontificia Universidad Católica in Santiago, Chile.
+A new article with lead author Eugenia Morselli has just appeared.
+She has joint appointments at University of Texas Southwestern Medical Center in Dallas and Pontificia Universidad Católica in Santiago, Chile.
 Her co-authors hail from UT Dallas, Cedar-Sinai Los Angeles, and the Technical University of Munich, Germany.
 A great example of collaboration across institutions and across nations.
 The full article is highly technical but there are news summaries at ABC Australia and more briefly in Science Magazine.

 The study, led by Deborah Clegg at UT Dallas, focused on the hypothalamus.
-In humans, the hypothalamus is a small portion of the brain about the size of an almond, located under the center of the main brain mass.
+In humans, the hypothalamus is a small portion of the brain about the size of an almond.
+It sits just under the center of the main brain mass.
 It links the endocrine system to the nervous system and helps to control many metabolic processes.

-It is known that in mice, a high-fat diet causes inflammation in the hypothalamus, and inflammation in that part of the brain is correlated with cardiovascular problems.
+We know that in mice, a high-fat diet causes inflammation in the hypothalamus.
+Moreover, inflammation in that part of the brain causes cardiovascular problems.
 In other words, saturated fats inflame the hypothalamus, which disrupts the endocrine function, and that leads to heart disease.

 Morselli and her colleagues chose equal numbers of male and female mice, matched for age and genetic background.
-Half of each gender were fed a standard diet; the other half were fed a diet with 42% fat and a lot of carbohydrates.
+They fed half of each gender a standard diet.
+And they fed the other half a diet with 42% fat and a lot of carbohydrates.
 In other words, junk food.

 The high fat food was tasty – like cookie dough.
 It would be like eating a burger and a coke.